ceph/mita/README.rst

 The ``provider`` key allows the system to understand that this should map to a configured provider backend.

+The ``storage`` key is optional and when present will create and attach a volume to the node when creating it.
+The size of the volume is defined in gigabytes.

 Again, this configuration section relies on Apache `LibCloud`_ , please refer to the compute examples to see what other keys can be used here and common values.